tylerc-q4/fed-test-v2/README.md

 ### Instructions
 - Fix any bugs or typos
 - Make all items `30px` apart and flow within a `3 column` grid that switches to a `2 column` grid when at a viewport width of `768px`, and then a `1 column` grid at a viewport width of `480px` and below.
-Consider how the items will need to scale as the viewport width changes and how the page itself will scale as more reports are added over time.
+Consider how the page will scale as more reports are added over time.

 ----